 intro module background

-Common weapon charges in Florida
+What are common weapon charges in Florida?

 Some of the most common firearm charges filed in Miami include: